engr101staff/engr101matlab/_sources/working_with_images/main.rst

 We could try assigning a number to each color (e.g. 0 = red, 1 = orange, 2 = blue).
 However, we need a strategy that can represent every possible color, and there are a lot more than 256 colors!
 A fixed set of colors also doesn't allow us to dynamically adjust colors (e.g. to be lighter, darker, more intense) in a way that matches our human understanding of color.

 You may be familiar with the way printers use a combination of three *primary colors* to create other colors.
 We'll do something similar, but using the primary colors of light - red, green, and blue (RGB).
 If we use 256 possible values for each primary color, we get a total of over 16 million different color combinations!

-In MATLAB RGB images, we need to find a way to describe where each pixel is and also describe the amount of red, green, and blue in each pixel.
-We do this with a matrix for each *color channel* in the image.
-If we wanted to, we could store these channels as individual matrices, but that could get confusing fast.
-Instead, we'll take advantage of MATLAB's capability to make 3D matrices and store each RGB color channel as one layer.

 .. youtube:: Q97m7naKIfo
   :divid: ch05_05_vid_color_images